-Reindexing all magento indexers using command line interface
+Reindexing all magento indexers using the command line interface

 php bin/magento indexer:reindex

-View the list of indexers using command line interface
+View the list of indexers using the command line interface

 php bin/magento indexer:info

-Show status of the indexer using command line interface
+Show the status of the indexer using the command line interface

 php bin/magento indexer:status

-Show the mode of all indexers using command line interface
+Show the mode of all indexers using the command line interface

 php bin/magento indexer:show-mode

-Check cache type status using command line interface
+Check cache type status using the command line interface

 php bin/magento cache:status

-Enable/Disable all cache types using command line interface
+Enable/disable all cache types using the command line interface

 php bin/magento cache:enable (or disable)

-Enable/Disable specified cache type using command line interface
+Enable/disable specified cache type using the command line interface

 php bin/magento cache:disable (or enable) [cache_type]

-Magento recommends to disable only the cache types you don’t need while developing for best practice instead of disable all caches.
-It increases unnecessary load time of all pages and as a result it may also increase your development time.
+Magento recommends that you disable only the cache types you don’t need while developing for best practice, instead of disabling all caches.
+This increases unnecessary load time of all pages and as a result it may also increase your development time.

 php bin/magento maintenance:enable

-Allow IP on Maintenance mode using command line interface
+Allow IP on maintenance mode using the command line interface

 php bin/magento maintenance:allow-ips --ip=192.0.2.10 --ip=192.0.2.20

-Flush or clean magento cache using command line interface
+Flush or clean the Magento cache using the command line interface

 php bin/magento cache:flush (or clean)